preddy727/Bastion-Workloadvm-privatelink/README.md

 az network private-link-service show --resource-group Bastion --name myPLS

 ##Create a scaleset and use the proxy endpoint.
 Go to the portal and search for myPE.
 Record the private ip address.
+Update the myclientcloudinit.yml with the private ip for the proxy settings.

+az vmss create \
+    --resource-group Bastion \
+    --name myScaleSet \
+    --image UbuntuLTS \
+    --upgrade-policy-mode automatic \
+    --admin-username azureuser \
+    --generate-ssh-keys \
+    --zones 1 2 3 \
+    --vnet-name myPEVnet \
+    --subnet myPESubnet \
+    --custom-data myclientcloudinit.yml

 ```
 ### Create two security groups.
 Allow ssh from on premises and incoming traffic from workload vnet